What Is a Dormant Company and What Filing Obligations Does It Still Have?

 Appeal penalties within 28 days with evidence.
 Over 40% succeed with valid excuses like system errors.

 Persistent non-compliance risks strike off.
-The company dissolves after notices.
+The company dissolves after notice.

 How Does Dormant Status Affect Confirmation Statements?